adityakalra424/cryptonite_taskphase_adityakalra/Processes and Jobs/suspending processes.md

 ## INTRODUCTION
-In the 4th challenge we learn how to suspend processes to the background with `Ctrl-Z`.In this challenge we have to Use the terminal to launch `/challenge/run`, then suspend it, then launch another copy while the first is suspended to get the flag.
+In the 4th challenge we learn how to suspend processes to the background with `Ctrl-Z`.In this challenge we have to Use the terminal to launch `/challenge/run`, then suspend it, then launch another copy while the first is suspended to get the flag. so I wrote `/challenge/run` to launch it, then i pressed `Ctrl-Z` to suspend it, then i wrote `/challenge/run` to launch another copy and then i got the flag.
 ## CODE
 ```bash
 Connected!